top of page

 Screen Shot 2022-02-03 at 6.50.29 PM.png

-Member, State Board of Education, District 4 Staci Childs (IN) Unopposed Winner 2024 Attorney, Staci Childs was born in Atlanta, Georgia, and lives in Houston, Texas.
+Staci Childs Incumbent Member, State Board of Education, District 4 Attorney, Staci Childs was born in Atlanta, Georgia, and lives in Houston, Texas.
 Childs earned a degree from Hampton University and a J.D. from Thurgood Marshall School of Law at Texas Southern University.
 Her career experience includes owning a private legal practice and working as an attorney and a language arts teacher.
 Childs runs the non-profit GirlTalk University.

 Population 1,952,470